SuperOfficeDocs/superoffice-docs/user-guide/en/sale/quote/quote-sync/sync/sync-configure-list-mapping.md

 # Configure list mapping

-When synchronising data between SuperOffice and ERP systems, you must specify which SuperOffice field and which ERP field belong together.
+When synchronizing data between SuperOffice and ERP systems, you must specify which SuperOffice field and which ERP field belong together.

 > [!NOTE]
 > When editing an ERP connection, you must first deactivate it.